thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 This used to be a common blocker, but was lifted for commercial customers in 2021 ([see HP article](https://support.hp.com/us-en/document/ish_5031710-5031755-16)).

 > **Note**: You may still encounter systems where TPM is disabled in the BIOS.
 Some vendors (like Dell) offer tools or scripts to enable TPM remotely—even on devices with unique BIOS passwords.
-Here's a PowerShell script I used to help a customer do exactly that, available on my [GitHub](https://github.com/thisisevilevil/IntunePublic/tree/main/Packages/Dell%20Enable%20TPM%20w.%20BIOS%20Password).
+Here's a PowerShell script I used to help a customer with Dell devices do exactly that, available on my [GitHub](https://github.com/thisisevilevil/IntunePublic/tree/main/Packages/Dell%20Enable%20TPM%20w.%20BIOS%20Password).

 ## 6. Aging Hardware Without Windows 11 Support